-Party Desk/Documents-Only Arbitration In-Person, Virtual or Telephonic Hearing Arbitration Individual Single Consumer Case Filing Fee: \$200 Single Consumer Case Filing Fee: \$200 Multiple Consumer Case Filing Fee: \$100 or \$50 per case depending on tier Multiple Consumer Case Filing Fee: \$100 or \$50 per case depending on tier \$0 if Case Filed by Business \$0 if Case Filed by Business Business Single Consumer Case Filing Fee: \$300 for 1 or \$425 for 3 arbitrators is due once the consumer claimant meets the filing requirements; \$500 for 1 arbitrator or \$625 for 3 arbitrators if Case Filed by Business is due at the time the arbitration is filed.
+Party Desk/Documents-Only Arbitration In-Person, Virtual or Telephonic - - Hearing Arbitration Individual Single Consumer Case Filing Fee: \$200 Single Consumer Case Filing Fee: \$200 Multiple Consumer Case Filing Fee: \$100 or \$50 per case depending on tier Multiple Consumer Case Filing Fee: \$100 or \$50 per case depending on tier \$0 if Case Filed by Business \$0 if Case Filed by Business Business Single Consumer Case Filing Fee : \$300 for 1 or \$425 for 3 arbitrators is due once the consumer claimant meets the filing requirements; \$500 for 1 arbitrator or \$625 for 3 arbitrators if Case Filed by Business is due at the time the arbitration is filed.
 Single Consumer Case Filing Fee: \$300 for 1 or \$425 for 3 arbitrators is due once the consumer claimant meets the filing requirements; \$500 for 1 arbitrator or \$625 for 3 arbitrators if Case Filed by Business is due at the time the arbitration is filed.
 Multiple Consumer Case Filing Fee: \$300, \$225, \$150, or \$75 per case depending on tier, due once the individual claimant meets the filing requirements.
 Business's must pay both the Individual's Filing Fee and Business's Filing Fee if the case is filed by Business, due at the time the arbitration is filed.
 Multiple Consumer Case Filing Fee: \$300, \$225, \$150, or \$75 per case depending on tier, due once the individual claimant meets the filing requirements.
 Business's must pay both the Individual's Filing Fee and Business's Filing Fee if the case is filed by Business, due at the time the arbitration is filed.
-Case Management Fee: \$1,400 for 1 arbitrator or \$1,775 for 3 arbitrators will be assessed and must be paid prior to the arbitrator appointment process.
-Case Management Fee: \$1,400 for 1 arbitrator or \$1,775 for 3 arbitrators will be assessed and must be paid prior to the arbitrator appointment process.
-Arbitrator Compensation: \$1500 per Hearing Fee: \$500 case Arbitrator Compensation : \$2,500 per day of hearing per arbitrator A Desk/Documents-Only Case will not exceed document submissions of more than 100 pages in total and 7 total hours of time for the arbitrator to review the submissions and render the Award.
+Case Management Fee : \$1,400 for 1 arbitrator or \$1,775 for 3 arbitrators will be assessed and must be paid prior to the arbitrator appointment process.
+Case Management Fee : \$1,400 for 1 arbitrator or \$1,775 for 3 arbitrators will be assessed and must be paid prior to the arbitrator appointment process.
+Arbitrator Compensation : \$1500 per case Hearing Fee: \$500 case Arbitrator Compensation : \$2,500 per day of hearing per arbitrator A Desk/Documents-Only Case will not exceed document submissions of more than 100 pages in total and 7 total hours of time for the arbitrator to review the submissions and render the Award.
 The arbitrator compensation encompasses one preliminary conference, one day of in-person, virtual, or telephonic hearing, and one final award.
-For cases with additional procedures, such as multiple telephone conferences, motion practice, post- Beyond 100 pages and 7 hours of time, the business will be responsible for hearing briefing, interim or partial awards, awards containing findings of additional arbitrator compensation at a rate of \$300 per hour.
-Arbitrator compensation is not subject to reallocation by the arbitrator(s) except as may be required by applicable law or upon the arbitrator's determination that a claim or counterclaim was filed for purposes of harassment or is patently frivolous.
+For cases with additional procedures, such as multiple telephone conferences, motion practice, post- Beyond 100 pages and 7 hours of time, the business will be responsible for hearing briefing, interim or partial awards, awards containing findings of additional arbitrator compensation at a fact and conclusions of law, or other rate of \$300 per hour.
+Arbitrator processes not provided for in the Rules, compensation is not subject to the business will be responsible for reallocation by the arbitrator(s) except additional arbitrator compensation. as may be required by applicable law or Arbitrator compensation is not subject upon the arbitrator's determination to reallocation by the arbitrator(s) that a claim or counterclaim was filed except as may be required by applicable for purposes of harassment or is law or upon the arbitrator's patently frivolous. determination that a claim or counterclaim was filed for purposes of harassment or is patently frivolous.